Interactive Application System: Overview

 requirement" /later "Multi-user" (with RSX-11M Plus being a followup).
 IAS was designed to a mix of "concurrent timesharing, real-time and batch."
 A looking back described it as "bare basics .. handled interrupts .. scheduled processes, and provided interprocess communications" without being "all things to all people."
 Another description, rather than focusing on taking away overhead, wrote "IAS (Interactive Application System) was created by adding two things to 11D."

 RSX-11's use of a version number as part of a file's identifier: MYFILE.DAT;3 was retained by IAS.

 The batch facility's command files used the same syntax as the indirect command files available to interactive users; multiple batch jobs could run concurrently.
 The system could be tuned to either leave unused CPU cycles to batch, or to guarantee a minimum level (without taking from Real Time requirements).

+IAS provided two different Command Language Interpreter (CLI) interfaces - the RSX-11 MCR, and the Program Development System (PDS).
+PDS was an early implementation of the Digital Command Language.

 DEC's Sort/Merge utility program was distributed as part of IAS.